andreaskaempf/adventofcode2020/README.md

   recursive pattern rules; solved by converting rules to a large regular expression, recursive for Part 2. *Hard*

+* **Day 20** (Go): Assemble a set of "tiles" into an image, so adjacent edges match, flipping or rotating as necessary.
+Part 1 is the product of the IDs of the corner tiles.
+For Part 2, strip the edges of the tiles and assemble them into a combined image, then search for a 3-line "sea monster" pattern (flipping and rotating the combined image as required), and report the number of hash marks in the image that are not covered up by the "sea monsters" found. *Very hard*

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go